scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 Online test tool: Yaksh
 ------------------------

-Assessment of students is a very important task during training.
+Assessing the programming skills of students is a very important task during training.
 This is necessary both from the perspective of effective teaching as well as learning.
 For an instructor, testing early and often is helpful because it provides immediate feedback on which students need help and which of them are doing well.
 For students, doing well in a test gives them confidence and doing poorly teaches them where they should concentrate harder or get help.
 Unfortunately, assessment is not usually a pleasant task.
 Assessment is doubly important when learning a programming language as in India there are students who learn how to program but never write more than a few lines of code.
 Programming requires practice and encouraging students to program is very important.

 For FOSSEE this is also important from the perspective of being able to certify students.
 The Spoken Tutorial team conducts a large number of